Skip to main content

 Letting language versions drift apart in content (different offers, different statements, different references).

-Automatically redirecting visitors to a language without letting them easily switch.
+Automatically redirecting visitors to a language without letting them easily reach the version they want.

 Common Questions About Multilingual Websites